 (a) An individual is not required to declare or verify citizenship or alien status when the individual is applying for benefits only on behalf of another person.

-(c) An individual's declaration of qualified non-citizen status must be verified as described in rule 5160:1-2-12 of the Administrative Code.
+(c) An individual's declaration of qualified non-citizen status shall be verified as described in rule 5160:1-2-12 of the Administrative Code.

 (d) Verification of alien status is not required when the individual is applying for AEMA, as described in rule 5160:1-5-06 of the Administrative Code.